cossacklabs/hermes-core/README.md

 Requirements:

-To build Hermes you need only standard build environment (in Debian you need to install ‘build-essential’ package) and our crypto SDK [Themis](https://www.github.com/cossacklabs/themis/) installed.
-This open-source version of Hermes is checked to work only on Linux.
+To build Hermes, you only need to install the standard build environment (in Debian you need to install ‘build-essential’ package) and our crypto SDK [Themis](https://www.github.com/cossacklabs/themis/).
+This open-source version of Hermes is only checked to work on Linux.

 To build and install Hermes: